 CIS Physics- University of Minnesota

 AP classes are designed to provide motivated high school students with college-level academic courses.
 Students enroll in the year-long AP course here at W-K and demonstrate their knowledge of the subject area by earning qualifying scores/grades on the AP Examination near the end of the semester.
 Students earning a 3, 4, or 5 on the exam can earn college credit at colleges and universities that accept the AP Exam.
 Students enrolled in an AP course who would like to take the AP Exam in that subject must sign up and pay the exam fee in advance.
 All AP students will receive a copy of the “Bulletin for AP Students and Parents” and can visit www.collegeboard.com/apstudents for more information.

 *Offered every other year

-Students that meet eligibility requirements can take on-line college courses through Distance Minnesota and its participating colleges.
+Students that meet eligibility requirements can take on-line college courses through Minnesota State College Southeast.
 Students remain in the high school setting allowing them the support of high school staff while also earning college credit.

 College Level Examination Program (CLEP)

 High school students can earn college credit by taking a computer-based test of their knowledge.
 The College-Level Examination Program (CLEP) is a College Board program that allows students to accelerate their education by skipping introductory college-level courses in subjects they have already mastered through general academic instruction, significant independent study, extracurricular work or volunteerism.
 For CLEP testing centers or more information visit: http://clep.collegeboard.org/?affiliateId=rdr&bannerId=clep